Xant3s/viavr-editor/README.md

 # VIA-VR Editor

-## Documentation
+## Developer Documentation

 See [https://go.uniwue.de/viavr-docs](https://go.uniwue.de/viavr-docs)

 ## Prerequisites

-- Make sure to clone recursively, i.e. including all submodules
+- Make sure to clone recursively, i.e. including all submodules.
+Do not just download the zip file
-- Make sure [node.js](https://nodejs.org/en/download/) 16.x is installed.
-Spoke does not support Node versions newer than 16.x (e.g. 17.x)
 - Make sure Python [(version 3.8 or 3.9)](https://www.python.org/ftp/python/3.8.0/python-3.8.0-amd64.exe) is installed.
 The recommender system requires Python.
+- Make sure [node.js](https://nodejs.org/en/download/) 16.x (>=16.10) is installed.
+Spoke does not support Node versions newer than 16.x (e.g. 17.x)

   - To check that Node.js was installed correctly, type the following commands in your terminal client: